Skip to content

 Data Flow: Document Insertion

-Client → POST /collections/{name}/items
+Client → POST /collections/{collection}/items

 → routes::upsert_item()

-→ store.upsert(name, doc)
+→ store.upsert(collection, doc)

 → extract `id` from JSON doc